Löb Nevakhovich

 Nevakhovich was friend and protégé of Abram Peretz.
 He went to St. Petersburg toward the end of Catherine II's reign, and engaged in commercial pursuits, then turned to literature.
-He was among the first Russian Jews to gain a mastery of the Russian language, starting with translations from German, Hebrew and Swedish.
+He gained a mastery of the Russian language, starting with translations from German, Hebrew and Swedish.
 Nevakhovich was a linguist, a student of philosophy, and an ardent admirer of Moses Mendelssohn.
 Nevakhovich held patriotic views regarding both his Jewish heritage and the Russian Empire, expressing his gratitude for opportunities of growth.
 He also was optimistic in regard to the future of the Jews and assumed that they would be granted greater liberty.
-In 1806 Nevakhovich was baptized into the Lutheran Church (Russian Orthodox according to other sources).
-In 1817 he moved to Warsaw where he started working for the Ministry of Finance.
+In 1806, Nevakhovich was baptized into the Lutheran Church (Russian Orthodox according to other sources).
+In 1817, he moved to Warsaw, where he started working for the Ministry of Finance.
 In 1831 he returned to St. Petersburg in order to produce one of his plays on the stage, but he died before he could accomplish his purpose.
 Nevakhovich is interred in Volkovo Cemetery in St. Petersburg.